By Malik Chohra

 Templates without AI capabilities are already outdated.
 Users expect smart features: conversational interfaces, image recognition, personalized recommendations, and voice interactions.

 Expo has become the industry standard for React Native development.
-Templates built on bare React Native CLI miss out on faster iteration, easier updates, and superior developer experience.
+In 2026 that means the latest SDK (~55) with the New Architecture enabled.
+Templates built on bare React Native CLI miss out on faster iteration, easier updates, and a superior developer experience.
+For the trade-offs, see Expo vs React Native CLI for AI apps.

 3. TypeScript-first development